MIRA-KUMAR/Leetcode-Learning/README.md

     Those numbers for which this process ends in 1 are happy.
     Return true if n is a happy number, and false if not.

+# LeetCode 205 : Isomorphic Strings
+Given two strings s and t, determine if they are isomorphic.
+Two strings s and t are isomorphic if the characters in s can be replaced to get t.

+    All occurrences of a character must be replaced with another character while preserving the order of characters.
+No two characters may map to the same character,but a character may map to itself.

 # LeetCode 206: Reverse Linked List
 Given the head of a singly linked list, reverse the list, and return the reversed list.